Personal tools

 • Terms of the contract will be determined by the principal or designee

-• Parent/Guardian must be included in the school-level contract process
+• Parent/Legal Guardian must be included in the school-level contract process

-• Refusal to sign a contract by a student or parent/guardian does not remove the student’s obligation to follow APS’s expectations.
+• Refusal by a student or parent/legal guardian to sign a contract does not remove the student’s obligation to follow APS’s expectations.

 • Student may be assigned school site community service